-To our stockholders:
+To Our Stockholders:

-You are cordially invited to attend the 2020 annual meeting of stockholders of Guidewire Software, Inc. (the "Company") to be held on Tuesday, December 15, 2020, at 1:30 p.m.
+You are cordially invited to attend the 2022 annual meeting of stockholders of Guidewire Software, Inc. (the "Company") to be held on Tuesday, December 20, 2022, at 1:30 p.m.
 Pacific Time.
-The 2020 annual meeting of stockholders will be held virtually via a live interactive audio webcast on the Internet.
-You will be able to vote and submit your questions while attending the 2020 annual meeting online at www.virtualshareholdermeeting.com/GWRE2020.
+The 2022 annual meeting of stockholders will be held via live audio webcast at www.virtualshareholdermeeting.com/GWRE2022.